InterLinked1/lbbs/README.md

   - Mailing lists
   - Mailbox quotas
   - Shared mailboxes and ACL controls
-  - RFC 4468 BURL IMAP support, for more efficient email submission
+  - RFC 4468 BURL IMAP and server-side proxied append support, for more efficient (bandwidth saving) email submission
   - Remote mailboxes (IMAP proxy)
     - Built-in OAuth2 proxy, allowing the BBS to log in to remote IMAP servers using OAuth2, while your IMAP client uses your normal BBS credentials
   - Filtering